Accelerated Master’s programs for Georgetown Linguistics majors

 Application Process

-1. This is an honors program.
+- This is an honors program.
 Linguistics majors with a minimum cumulative GPA of 3.5 both overall and in the major are eligible to apply for the program.
+Exceptions to this GPA requirement may be discussed with the Director of Master’s Programs.

-3. The application consists of: the completed application form, your transcript, 3 letters of recommendation, a statement of purpose, and a writing sample.
+- The application consists of 1) A completed application form, 2) Your unofficial transcript(s) from Georgetown and any other institution, 3) Three letters of recommendation (we recommend at least 1-2 come from Linguistics faculty), 4) An academic statement of purpose, 5) An optional statement, and 5) A writing sample.
 You do not need to take the GRE.